Bayes’ Theorem

 Add up leaf numbers for at leaf:

-Interpretation: mass of desired pathway over mass of possible pathways.
+Interpretation: value of desired path over value of all possible paths.

 Link to original